 - Local and state laws, ordinances, and codes;

-- National codes such as the National Electric Code, National Electric Safety Code, Institute of Electrical and Electronics Engineers, Inc., and Underwriters Laboratories Inc.
+- National codes such as the National Electrical Code, National Electrical Safety Code, Institute of Electrical and Electronics Engineers, Inc., and Underwriters Laboratories Inc.

 III.
 Monthly Billing

-After Entergy's approval of the customer's qualifying generation facility, as necessary, Entergy will install a meter to register the amount of energy supplied to the grid.
-The meter will replace the current electrical meter if necessary and will separately register both the amount of electricity purchased from and supplied to the utility.
+After Entergy Texas' approval of the customer's qualifying generation facility, as necessary, Entergy Texas will update the current meter to a bi-directional meter.
+Unless the customer chooses an alternate metering arrangement as allowed by Schedule SQF, the updated meter will separately register both the amount of electricity purchased from and supplied to the Utility.

-For qualifying renewable energy resources with a design capacity of 50 kilowatts or less and for which interconnection agreement was initiated on or after November 29, 2017, the customer will be billed for all energy (kWh) supplied by the utility and will be credited for any energy (kWh) supplied to the grid in accordance with Option 2C of Schedule SQF unless otherwise specified by the customer.
-The customer will receive a credit for all energy (kWh) supplied to the grid during the billing cycle based on the Company's standard rates for purchases at Avoided Cost.
-For current Entergy Avoided Cost Data, please click here.
+For qualifying renewable energy resources with a design capacity of 50 kilowatts or less and for which interconnection agreement was initiated on or after November 29, 2017, the customer will be billed for all energy (kWh) supplied by the Utility and will be credited for any energy (kWh) supplied to the grid in accordance with Option 2C of Schedule SQF unless otherwise specified by the customer.
+The customer will receive a credit for all energy (kWh) supplied to the grid during the billing cycle based on Entergy Texas’ standard rates for purchases at Avoided Cost.
+For current Entergy Texas Avoided Cost Data Filing, please click here.

-If an amount of less than $50.00 is due and payable by Company to the customer, the Company will credit the customer's account and the balance shall be carried over to the next month and each successive month until such time as the credit is greater than $50.00, at which time a check will be issued to the customer.
+If an amount of less than $50.00 is due and payable by Entergy Texas to the customer, Entergy Texas will credit the customer's account and the balance shall be carried over to the next month and each successive month until such time as the credit is greater than $50.00, at which time a check will be issued to the customer.
 Customers who meet the $50.00 threshold will be sent the appropriate documentation that is required to be completed before receiving a check for any purchased energy.

-Please click here to submit any questions for potential installations in Entergy Texas, Inc.
+Please click here to submit any questions for potential installations in Entergy Texas, Inc.’s service territory.